rapid7/metasploit-framework/How-to-write-a-check()-method.md

 Most local exploit checks are done by checking the version of the vulnerable file, which is considered passive, therefore they should be flagging Exploit::CheckCode::Appears.
 Passive local exploit checks don't necessarily mean they are less reliable, in fact, they are not bad.
 But to qualify for Exploit::CheckCode::Vulnerable, your check should do the extra mile, inspect the vulnerable code, and/or check for other exploitable requirements.

-One way to inspect the vulnerable code is to come up with a signature, and and see if it exists in the vulnerable process.
+One way to inspect the vulnerable code is to come up with a signature, and see if it exists in the vulnerable process.
 Here's an example with adobe_sandbox_adobecollabsync.rb:

 ```ruby
 def check_trigger